OrquestraCD/cfn-tf-custom-types/resources/heroku/Terraform-Heroku-PipelineCoupling/docs/README.md

 #### App

-The name of the app for this coupling.
+A Heroku app's `UUID`.
+Can also be the name of the Heroku app but `UUID` is preferred as it is idempotent.

 _Required_: Yes